Our Board of Directors

 JOHN E. ROGERS

-Mr. Rogers is Of Counsel with the law firm Clark Hill Strasburger and divides his time between the firm’s offices in Mexico City and New York.
+Mr. Rogers is Senior Counsel with the law firm Clark Hill Strasburger and divides his time between the firm’s offices in Mexico City and New York.
 Mr. Rogers established the firm’s New York office in 2007 and is currently in charge of its office in Mexico City, where he has resided for more than 25 years overall.
 He is a former chair of the Committee on Inter-American Affairs of the Association of the Bar of the City of New York and a former co-chair of the Mexican Law Committee of the American Bar Association’s Section on International Law.
 He is a graduate of Harvard College and Columbia Law School.

 ALEX STERN